jumpalottahigh/anton-baby-data/README.md

   }
   ```
   This tells the app to only allow authorized users to view and edit data.
--5 Add yourself as a user in the "Login & Auth" section in Firebase
+-6 Add yourself as a user in the "Login & Auth" section in Firebase
--6 Run the app, log in and add data.
+-7 Run the app, log in and add data.
 Data will be visible in realtime in Firebase.
--7 Enjoy.

 ## This is deployed in heroku and preview available at:
 http://anton-data.herokuapp.com/